AnshKhurana/blockchain_assignments/2/README.txt

 In experiment 2, we keep 10 nodes, and divide the fp = [10,20,30] hash power among 10,20,30% population of the nodes.

 ## Network delays:
 Network delay has been set to 0.5 for all the experiments.
-These have been introduced artificially.
-@Kushagra explain why and how it is being implemented.

-## Verification time:
-@Kushagra explain what, why, how
+These have been simulated by mantaining a delay queue for each connection.
+As soon as a message is intended to be sent to a peer, its first sent to this queue along with a timestamp=current_time+delay indicating that this message is to be sent only when the current time is >= timestamp.
+The delay queue is checked frequently, and once the timer of a message expires, it is sent to the other peer and the other peer receives the message instantly, but the total delay = 0.5 due to late sending of the message.

 ## Plotting runs:
 IAT = [1, 2, 4, 6, 8, 10]